ZephyrVR/tempest-server/README.md

 #### Config file
 Alternatively, you can configure Zephyr Server by either directly editing the `config.json` file found [here](https://github.com/ZephyrVR/server/blob/master/config/config.js) or by creating a file named `config-private.js` ([see example](https://gist.github.com/ThomasGaubert/6e3d2fffc2669e2d74d10b24cbd84f33)) in the same directory.

+### Running
+For development environments, use `docker-compose up`.
+This will use the settings defined in `docker-compose.override.yml`.

+For production environments, use `docker-compose -f docker-compose.yml up`.
+You can optionally add additional configuration files to override the settings defined in `docker-compose.yml`.